Guatemala - La Cascada

-Hacienda La Cascada ("The Waterfall Estate") is named for the falls on Horst Spitzke’s Flor de Rosario coffee farm in the Alta Verapaz region of Guatemala.
+Black Oak Coffee has featured coffee from Hacienda La Cascada ("The Waterfall Estate") for three years.
+La Cascada is named after the falls on Horst Spitzke’s Flor de Rosario coffee farm in the Alta Verapaz region of Guatemala.
 Spitzke, who is pushing 80 years old, purchased his farm in 1988 and has been growing exceptional coffee there for the last 30 years.
 The Alta Verapaz region has an interesting history in the push and pull of colonial, religious, and native influences throughout Guatemalan history.

 Varietals: Bourbon and Catuai